fork-commit-merge/fork-commit-merge/README.md

 -   Under the ".NET SDK" section, choose your preferred version.
 -   Select your specific Linux distribution from the list to get detailed instructions.

-For example, for Ubuntu 20.04, the instructions at the time of writing are:
+For example, for Ubuntu, the instructions at the time of writing are:

 ```bash
 wget https://packages.microsoft.com/config/ubuntu/20.04/packages-microsoft-prod.deb -O packages-microsoft-prod.deb